SNHU-CS/CS-330/module05/mod5_tutorials.md

 ## Section 5-3: Texturing to a Cube

-The code for this section ([tut_05_03.cpp](./tut_05_03.cpp)) demonstrates how to
+The code for this section ([tut_05_03.cpp](./tut_05_03.cpp)) demonstrates how to:

-* texture a cube
+* Apply texture to a cube

 The code for this tutorial is almost identical to the previous one, demonstrating how the shader code does not need to change to apply a texture to a different (in this case, more complex) mesh.
 The most relevant changes are in function `UCreateMesh`, which now has the data -- vertex locations and vertex coordinates -- for a cube.
-Note that for this example, we have dropped the vertex colors, yet we keep the vertex locations as attribute `0` and the vertex coordinates as attribute `2` -- there is no requirement preventing us from skipping an attribute index.
+Note that for this example, we have dropped the vertex colors, yet we keep the vertex locations as attribute `0` and the vertex coordinates as attribute `2`.
+There is no requirement preventing us from skipping an attribute index.

 ```
 GLfloat verts[] = {